 When an animal consumes an object that cannot pass through the gastrointestinal tract, that object is a foreign body.
 This can result in systemic toxicity, inflammation of the abdominal lining, infection, or obstruction of the intestinal tract if it stays lodged inside the animal.

 The process of foreign body removal depends on what was ingested, how it was ingested, and when it was ingested.
 In certain cases, the object will naturally pass while others may require open surgery.
 Before the operation, the vet will perform a physical examination and complete x-rays (or other imaging scans) to determine the safest approach to remove the object.
-Then, the animal will be sedated with local or general anesthesia, depending on how invasive the surgery.
+Then, the animal will be sedated with local or general anesthesia, depending on how invasive the surgery is.

 Endoscopic retrieval: This is a minimally invasive procedure that can be used to procure the foreign body before it reaches the stomach or intestine.
 An endoscope with a camera will be inserted through the mouth and down the esophagus, so the vet can see where the object is lodged.
 Then, endoscopic instruments will be used to remove the object.